For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 144. Man On The Prowl (Mercury), The Works, 1984

 A more full-on Elvis-inspired, rockabilly arrangement than Crazy Little Thing Called Love, this is upbeat throughout, and has a great middle-eight (“Well I keep dreaming about my baby…”) and piano solo to finish – courtesy of Fred Mandel, who had played keyboards on stage with the band in 1982.
+Apparently pencilled in as a single (yet another!) from The Works until Thank God It’s Christmas came along.

 143. Hang On In There (Queen), b-side, 1989